thirihsumyataung/React-Basics-Tutorial-DeployedOnNetlify/css-for-goodshape/README.md

-# Link index.css to make our javascript file look good
+# ❄️Link index.css to make our javascript file look good